tejgvsl/Tensorflow_Samples/README.md

 Steps to run the code:
 -----------------------
-Jump to the director where code, video and csv files are present. pyhon Screen_time_of_Actors_In_Videos.py.
+Switch to the directory where code, video and csv files are present.
+Execute the below command. pyhon Screen_time_of_Actors_In_Videos.py

 Output:
 -------
-Screen time of actors (Tom and Jerry) will be displayed on screen.
+Screen time of actors (Tom and Jerry) in the video file "Tom and jerry3.mp4" will be displayed.